 150 Facts About Homeopathy

-To celebrate our 150th birthday, we have put together a list of 150 interesting facts you may not know about homeopathy!
+To celebrate our 150th birthday back in 2010, we put together a list of 150 interesting facts you may not know about homeopathy!

 1. Homeopathy has been used in the UK for over two hundred years.